Skip to main content

 Vision Statement

-Inspired by a shared commitment to excellence and the desire to transcend traditional higher-education boundaries, SUNY Oswego will be a premier institution that provides a transformative experience to a diverse body of students, empowering them to live ethical and meaningful lives and build a better world.
+SUNY Oswego aspires to be a premier institution, providing a transformative experience to a diverse student body, empowering them to live ethical and meaningful lives and build a better world.

 ECE Program Educational Objectives